ibm-cloud-docs/power-iaas/global-replication-service.md

 When onboarding an auxiliary volume, the following conditions apply:

-- If a volume group of the auxiliary volume exists at the secondary location, the auxiliary volume is added to it.
+- If a volume group of the auxiliary volume exists in the secondary location, the auxiliary volume is added to it.
-- If a volume group of the auxiliary volume does not exist at the secondary location, the onboarding operation automatically creates a volume group.
+- If a volume group of the auxiliary volume does not exist in the secondary location, the onboarding operation automatically creates a volume group.
 The volume group is associated with the auxiliary volume on the secondary location.

 The onboarded auxiliary volume is added to this volume group.
 The volume group that is created on the secondary location is associated with the volume group on the primary location.
 The volume group on the primary location contains the primary volume that is associated with the auxiliary volume.
 To verify the replication status between the two primary and the auxiliary volumes, compare the consistency group name of the volume group on both the locations.